Two PhD students in lab coats smiling and looking at some lab results

 No, the best student at interview will be appointed to one of the projects.

 This is a competitive studentship.
-In previous years we have received approximately 50 applications for 1 place.
+In previous years we have received at least 50 applications for 1 place.
 Please ensure that you meet the eligibility requirements for a PhD, and have a genuine interest and suitability for the project(s) you apply to.

 There is an opportunity for you to provide a 'personal statement' for you to give context to your qualifications and experience, and provide any additional information.
 Information you provide here will be taken into account when assessing your application.